 If you seek new ideas for your online course, are looking for affirmation of your course design, or you would like to gather evidence to document your teaching effectiveness, consider requesting a formative peer review conducted by one of eight IPFW faculty who have been trained in peer review by Quality Matters ™, a national organization that has developed research-based standards for measuring online course quality.
 Your course will be reviewed using the IPFW Online Course Design Standards (PDF).
 The process and the standards are described in the IPFW Online Course Design Process and Standards document.
-The results are confidential and there is an incentive available.
-Please use the Online Review tab on CELT's Request for Services page to arrange for a review of your online course.
+Please use the Online Review link on CELT's Request for Services page to arrange for a review of your online course.

 MERLOT, Multimedia Resources for Learning and Online Teaching, offers peer review of online learning resources using carefully defined evaluation criteria.
 Visit the MERLOT web site, which contains a rich repository of free online teaching resources developed by faculty from around the world, for more details.

 Full and part-time faculty members who have taught online for 3 semesters or more may be nominated to receive the DECCO Award for Innovative Online Teaching.
 Application deadline is the Monday following Spring break.

 For your further exploration, CELT also has prepared a list of Distance Education Publications, Organizations, and Networks (DOC).

 The CELT Library contains books about online learning and teaching and the Helmke Library subscribes to an excellent newsletter, Online Classroom, published bi-monthly and filled with tips and tactics to enhance your students’ learning and make your life easier.